govinsprabhu/Behavioral_Cloning/writeup_template.md

 #### 2. Final Model Architecture

  The final model can be found in model.py file from line numbers 69 to 119 inside get_number method.
-It consiste of a convolution neural network with the following layers and layer sizes
+It consiste of 6 convolution neural network with the following 4 fully connected layers.

-Here is a visualization of the architecture.
+Here is the summary of the architecture (Not visualization)

-![alt text][image1]
+![image4]

 #### 3. Creation of the Training Set & Training Process